ad-freiburg/aqqu/README.md

 # Aqqu Question Answering System

-This is an ancestor of the code accompanying the publication "More Accurate Question Answering on Freebase, Hannah Bast and Elmar Haussmann, CIKM 2015"
+This is an ancestor of the code accompanying the publication: [More Accurate Question Answering on Freebase, Hannah Bast and Elmar Haussmann, CIKM 2015](https://ad-publications.cs.uni-freiburg.de/freebase-qa.pdf)

 The original version can be found as as the very first commit of this repository and under the v1.0 tag.